jordanalexmeyer/smart-commit/README.md

 # smart-commit

-A Git commit helper that uses AI to generate meaningful commit messages based on your changes.
+A collection of Git helpers that use AI to improve your development workflow:

+- **smart-commit**: Generate meaningful commit messages based on your changes
+- **smart-branch**: Generate descriptive branch names from your work description

 ## Installation